b-rodrigues/repro_oak_ridge/README.md

+# Reproducible data science environments with {rix}

-Repository for my workshop for Ukraine I gave on the 20th of June 2025.
+Repository for my workshop at Oak Ridge National Laboratory on January 23rd, 2026.

-Slides can be found here: https://b-rodrigues.github.io/repro_ukraine
+Slides can be found here: https://b-rodrigues.github.io/repro_oak_ridge

 Code examples can be found under `scripts/nix_expressions/`